On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Case Study: the DigitalBrain Model

 \subsection{Training Scheme}

 \textbf{Hyperparameters.} As shown in Table~\ref{tab:traning+setting}, DB1 consists of 16 transformer blocks with 16 heads, 2048 layer width and shared embedding.
-We use dropout probability of $0.1$, PreNorm~\cite{xiong2020layer} for layer normalization and GeGLU~\cite{shazeer2020glu} as activation function.
+We use dropout probability of $0.1$, PreNorm~\citep{xiong2020layer} for layer normalization and GeGLU~\citep{shazeer2020glu} as activation function.

-\textbf{Optimizer.} We use the AdamW optimizer~\cite{loshchilov2017adamw} with a linear warm-up and cosine schedule decay.
-The linear warmup lasts for 15000 steps, starting with zero learning rate and ending at a maximum learning rate of 5e-5.
-This learning rate is then cosine decayed by a factor 20x over 240,000 steps.
-The AdamW optimizer has parameters $\beta_1=0.9, \beta_2=0.95$, $\epsilon=$1e-8.
-We use a batch size of 512 and a sequence length of 1024 tokens.
+\textbf{Optimizer.} The AdamW optimizer~\citep{loshchilov2017adamw} is used, with linear warm-up and cosine schedule decay.
+The linear warmup lasts for $10,000$ steps, starting with a zero learning rate and ending at a maximum learning rate of $1e^{-4}$.
+This learning rate is then cosine decayed by a factor of $10\times$ over $1,000,000$ steps.
+The AdamW optimizer has parameters $\beta_1=0.9, \beta_2=0.95$, $\epsilon=1e^{-8}$.
+We use a batch size of 512 and a sequence length of 1024 tokens for all models.

+\textbf{Prompt Learning in Control Tasks.} DB1 is trained to complete multiple control tasks by modeling them as different sequences.
+However, for tasks sharing the same observation and action specifications, more information is needed for the model to distinguish them.
+Compared to one-hot identifiers, DB1 is trained with prompt conditions~\citep{liu2021ppprompt}.

+\textbf{Dataset Building and Cache.} The preprocessing process for reinforcement data is similar to that used in the Trajectory Transformer~\citep{trajectory-transformer}.
+We operate on separate trajectories split by environmental terminal signals; then, episodic returns, path lengths, and other statistical properties are calculated.
+Our index is built by enumerating a 3-tuple of path index, start index, and end index on a sliding window that contains the minimal timestep, from which we can obtain tokens of at least the sequence length set for the model.

+Loading all data into memory at once is usually infeasible due to its volume.
+To load indices and processed data as needed, we save them on disk for each dataset.